trustgraph-ai/trustgraph/docs/README.quickstart-docker-compose.md

 ```
 ### More RAG Test Queries

-If you want to try different RAG queries, modify the `query` in the [test script](https://github.com/trustgraph-ai/trustgraph/blob/master/tests/test-graph-rag).
+If you want to try different RAG queries, modify the parameter to the `-q`
+option.

 ### Shutting Down TrustGraph